ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Headers:
     :Accept:
         :application/vnd.ez.api.View+xml: the view in xml format (see View_)
-        :application/vnd.ez.api.View+json: the view in xml format (see View_)
+        :application/vnd.ez.api.View+json: the view in json format (see View_)
     :Content-Type:
         :application/vnd.ez.api.ViewInput+xml: the view input in xml format (see View_)
-        :application/vnd.ez.api.ViewInput+json: the view input in xml format (see View_)
+        :application/vnd.ez.api.ViewInput+json: the view input in json format (see View_)
 :Response:

 .. code:: http